 The Latin word ‘Osteoporosis’ means ‘porous bones.’
 As the name suggests, this is a bone condition where the bones get weak.
 The disease is usually more prevalent amongst the older population especially the women populace.
 Healthy bones typically include small space inside them that are similar to a honeycomb.
 In this disease, the size of these spaces increases which causes the bones to lose their strength and density.
 Over time, the bones also grow weaker and thinner.

-There is no defined age group which is more susceptible to this condition; it can happen to anyone, anywhere, and at any age.
-People with osteoporosis are often at high risk of fractures that can occur while doing day-to-day activities such as standing, walking, etc. Affected areas include spine, wrist bones, ribs, and hips.
+There is no defined age group that is more susceptible to this condition; it can happen to anyone, anywhere, and at any age.
+People with osteoporosis are often at high risk of fractures that can occur while doing day-to-day activities such as standing, walking, etc. Affected areas include the spine, wrist bones, ribs, and hips.

 Osteoporosis is a silent disease and unfortunately, does not show any early signs or warnings.
 Many patients do not realize that they have osteoporosis until they break a bone.